FISA selects former Obama admin lawyer, left-wing blogger to oversee FBI's surveillance reforms

 FISA COURT REBUKES FBI, BUT LEAVES OUT KEY PLAYERS AT THE BUREAU, INCLUDING LITTLE-KNOWN AGENT PIENTKA

-Kris even panned the now-vindicated 2018 memo produced by Nunes' panel, which asserted a series of surveillance abuses by the FBI against former Trump aide Carter Page.
-DOJ Inspector General Michael Horowitz later substantiated Nunes' claims, noting that the FBI had falsely made numerous material representations to the FISC.
+"You can't make this up!"
+Trump wrote.
+"David Kris, a highly controversial former DOJ official, was just appointed by the FISA Court to oversee reforms to the FBI's surveillance procedures.
+Zero credibility.
+THE SWAMP!"

-Nunes, Kris argued on Lawfare in March 2018, "tried to deceive the American people in precisely the same way that it falsely accused the FBI of deceiving the FISA Court."
-Kris claimed that "had the FBI done in its FISA applications what Nunes did in his memo, heads would have rolled on Pennsylvania Avenue."
+Kris argued on Lawfare in March 2018 that Nunes had "tried to deceive the American people in precisely the same way that it falsely accused the FBI of deceiving the FISA Court."

-Additionally, Kris asserted, “It’s disturbing that Page met that legal standard and that there was probable cause to conclude he was a Russian agent."
+Additionally, Kris claimed that "had the FBI done in its FISA applications what Nunes did in his memo, heads would have rolled on Pennsylvania Avenue."
+He asserted, “It’s disturbing that Page met that legal standard and that there was probable cause to conclude he was a Russian agent."

+"The Nunes memo was dishonest," Kris chargred.
+"And if it is allowed to stand, we risk significant collateral damage to essential elements of our democracy."

 Kris was a former assistant attorney general for national security who worked at the DOJ from 2009 to 2011, and served as an associate deputy attorney general under George W. Bush from 2000 to 2003.
 He later criticized Bush's justifications for warrantless wiretap surveillance.